-S1.3.2 Council will cover the expenses associated with completing the Company 31.3.2 Directors Course through the Australian Institute of Company Directors, in line with clauses 2.0 to 2.4 of this policy.
+\$1.3.2 Council will cover the expenses 51.5.2 Council will cover the expenses associated with completing the Company Directors Course through the Australian Institute of Company Directors, in line with clauses 2.0 to 2.4 of this policy.
 There is an expectation that Councillors will complete the course, including the final assessment and exam.
-The cost of this course will not contribute to the \$2,000 Councillor Professional Development S1.4.0 budget.
-Conferences and Seminars Councillors are allocated \$3,500 annually to attend conferences and/or seminars 31.4.1 on behalf of Council.
+The cost of this course will not contribute to the \$2,000 Councillor Professional Development 61.4.0 budget.
+Conferences and Seminars S1.4.0 \$1.4.1 Councillors are allocated \$3,500 annually to attend conferences and/or seminars on behalf of Council.
 S1.4.2 Additional expenses associated with conferences and seminars, such as travel and accommodation, are covered in line with section 2.0 to 2.4 of this policy.
 S1.4.3 Attendance at any conferences and seminars is to be determined by resolution of Council.
 Attendance will normally be limited to two.
 The principle of having one Councillor and an appropriate staff member attend will be considered as "best practice" for attending seminars and conferences.
 This may be varied from time to time by resolution of Council.
-Councillors should advise of any inability to attend at the earliest opportunity so as Council can seek a refund of any costs incurred or alternatively seek to transfer the registration. \$1.4.4 Councillors attending training, seminars and conferences are to provide a detailed report to Council on the outcome and issues.
+Councillors should advise of any inability to attend at the earliest opportunity so as Council can seek a refund of any costs incurred or alternatively seek to transfer the registration.
+S1.4.4 detailed report to Council on the outcome and issues.
 Where there are a number of Councillors attending the same conference, a joint report is acceptable.
-Councillors not meeting these criteria without reasonable explanation may not receive priority or opportunities for future events.
-Other travel arrangements and expenses S1.5.1 Local travel arrangements and expenses Travelling and any other actual and reasonable out of pocket costs will be reimbursed in relation to the following: Council meetings Council committee meetings Working Group meetings where the Councillor is the nominated delegate; Section 355 Committee meetings External Organisations/Committee Meeting, where the Councillor is the nominated Delegate, except where fees are paid to the Councillor by the external organisation Workshops convened by Council Meetings convened by Council Training programs relating to the role of the Council Inspections within the area of the Council, undertaken at the request of Councillors, and To attend a formal function or meeting where a formal invitation to attend arises only as a result of the position as a Councillor.
-S1.5.2 Travel Outside the Local Government Area including Interstate Travel
+Councillors not meeting these criteria without reasonable explanation may not 64 5 0 receive priority or opportunities for future events. \$1.5.0 Other travel arrangements and expenses \$1.5.1 Local travel arrangements and expenses Travelling and any other actual and reasonable out of pocket costs will be reimbursed in relation to the following: Council meetings Council committee meetings Working Group meetings where the Councillor is the nominated delegate; Section 355 Committee meetings • External Organisations/Committee Meeting, where the Councillor is the nominated Delegate, except where fees are paid to the Councillor by the external organisation Workshops convened by Council Meetings convened by Council Training programs relating to the role of the Council Inspections within the area of the Council, undertaken at the request of Inspections within the area of the Council, undertaken at the request of Councillors, and Inspections within the area of the Council, undertaken at the request of Councillors, and To attend a formal function or meeting where a formal invitation to \$1.5.2 Inspections within the area of the Council, undertaken at the request of Councillors, and